 Best for Running into the sunset with your four-legged furry friend.

 A favourite among families and dog owners, Saunton Sands is a vast three-and-a-half-mile stretch of the gold stuff, flanked by dunes with tufts of green and a row of colourful beach huts.
 There’s room enough for dogs to run amok, without treading on the toes of sunbathers, surfers and beach-loungers.
-There’s also a strong community feel here, with regular beach cleans and BBQ days, as well as spectacular D-Day events with military rallies and battle reenactments.
+There’s also a strong community feel here, with regular beach cleans and BBQ days, as well as (in normal years) spectacular D-Day events with military rallies and battle reenactments.
 Take care swimming here as there can be riptides by the cliffs.

 Best for Spotting red squirrels on a wild walk from beach to woodland.

 One of the National Trust’s quickest-changing shorelines, the glorious, family-friendly Formby beach is hugged by a network of dunes which move at an alarming rate of four metres a year.
 The shifts are revealing prehistoric footprints: stroll along the sand to spot them and look out to the ocean for stunning views across the Irish Sea.
 The woodlands which shadow the beach are managed to preserve the red squirrel’s habitat – visit the National Trust’s site to download ‘squirrel walks’.
-While you’re here, make the 30-minute drive to Crosby beach to see Antony Gormley’s iconic public artwork ‘Another Place’.
+While you’re here, make the 30-minute drive to Crosby Beach to see Antony Gormley’s iconic public artwork ‘Another Place’.

 Best for Famous Five-style adventuring on the Lizard Peninsula

 With its white sand, clear blue waters and dramatc rock formations, it’s easy to see why Kynance Cove is one of Cornwall’s most photographed.
-It almost vanishes at high tide, but time it right and the retreating waves will reveal a thrilling network of coves and caves with names like the Ladies Bathing Pool and the Drawing Room’.
+It almost vanishes at high tide, but time it right and the retreating waves will reveal a thrilling network of coves and caves with names like ‘the Ladies Bathing Pool’ and ‘the Drawing Room’.
 In the summer it gets seriously busy, and the National Trust car park is often full before 11am – get there early to be sure of bagging a spot.
-The walk down from the car park is steep and takes about 10 minutes, so go carefully – reward yourself at the bottom with crab sandwiches from the much-loved Kynance Cove Cafe.
+The walk down from the car park is steep and takes about 10 minutes, so go carefully.
+Dogs aren't allowed between Easter and September.